WaveHack/IssueBot/issuebot/README.md

 $ cp config.json.template config.json
 ```

-Edit `config.json` and insert your Discord token, GitHub token, your GitHub user/organization name and optionally a default repository (in `User/Repository` format).
+Edit `config.json` and insert your Discord token, GitHub token and your GitHub user/organization.
+These three fields are mandatory.

+Set default repository to either an empty string or a repository (in `user/repository` format).
+A default repository is useful if you have only one repo to manage issues for through Discord.
+Otherwise you need to leave the default repository config field blank, and add the repository name to every command invocation.

+Roles is an array of Discord role string ids (tip: use `\@rolename` in Discord to get the id), where only users of those roles are allowed to invoke the bot.
+Everyone can use the bot if this array remains empty.
+The server owner can always invoke the bot regardless.

 **Note:** The user/organization name needs to be from the same account of which you generated the personal access token for.